elesar-uk/titanium-build/README.md

 the value you should set *kernel_version* to in your environment.

 ## Updating U-Boot

+If you are using a Titanium computer with RISC OS installed and wish to start Linux using the *!GoLinux* application, ignore this section and instead copy the *u-boot.img* file into the *!GoLinux* application directory, setting the file type to *Code*.

 The Titanium board boots U-Boot from SPI NOR flash.
 There is more than one way of updating this, but this section describes how to do it from the